redbadger/crux/docs/src/part-2/capabilities.md

 - **A protocol** — operation and response types marked with the `Operation` trait, which define the wire format between core and shell.
 - **A developer API** — small command-builder functions that speak in convenient Rust types rather than the raw protocol.

-In the ports-and-adapters vocabulary, capabilities are the ports; the shell-side code that actually carries out each operation is the adapter.
+In [ports-and-adapters](https://en.wikipedia.org/wiki/Hexagonal_architecture) vocabulary, capabilities are the ports; the shell-side code that actually carries out each operation is the adapter.
 The core expresses *what* it wants done; the shell decides *how* to do it.
 Keeping that separation tight is what makes the core portable.

 Speaking of the shell — it's time to look at how these operations get carried out on each platform.
 That's the next chapter.